 No!
 Some parents in bilingual environments think their toddler or young child's switching between languages is a sign of linguistic confusion, but that isn't the case.

 When a child switches terms between languages while speaking, it is called "code-switching," which is a normal bilingual practice.
-This code-switching may be done because one term is easier to say than another, or the child hears that term used more often than the other.
+This code-switching may occur because one term is easier to say than another, or because the child hears that term used more often than the other.
 It is typically a purposeful choice, not confusion (source).

 Even bilingual infants know the difference between their two languages and are not confused when parents switch between languages (source).
 So, if you are raising your child in a bilingual environment, don't hold back!